 Minimalist design puts every single design element front and center.
 Each choice the web designer makes is on display for every visitor to see.
 While more visually complicated designs can make small mistakes or missteps practically invisible (a welcome benefit for many beginning designers), simple website designs don’t offer the same coverage.

 The Narrator WordPress theme is a great example of a site that has put a lot of thought into the small elements that tie everything together.
-Without adding visual clutter, lines, arrows, and simple gray backgrounds for different elements give the site a polish that is sometimes lacking in minimalist designs.
+Without adding visual clutter, lines, arrow symbols, and simple gray backgrounds for different elements give the site a polish that is sometimes lacking in minimalist designs.

 The Inlay’s website appears incredibly minimalist at first glance.
 Scrolling reveals animations and more complex screens, but the overall extreme minimalist vibe persists throughout.